SimZhou/AI_Team_Project/README.md

 3. **Tasks of next week:** <br>
     a. **Steven**: Prepare to explain XGBoost next week.<br>

-    b. **William**: Post the graph results in github.<br>
+    b. **William**: Post the graph results in github.
+Make further graph programming in python<br>

     c. **Kiven**: Develop and code the translation form of each classification class to spoken words based on Steven's model.
-Contact Simon for further details.
+Contact Simon for further details.<br>

     d. **Simon**: Develop and code the translation form of each classification class to spoken words based on Steven's model.
-Train model for each classification.
+Train model for each classification. <br>

-    e. **Tianyi**: Write introduction section
+    e. **Tianyi**: Write introduction section<br>